 What follows is a summary of my background research into Congressman and would-be Portland developer Lafe Pence.
 The paintings based on this research appeared at Froelick Gallery in November 2014 and were funded in part by a project grant from the Regional Arts and Culture Council.
-In order to tell the story from up close, I adopted the voice of an one-time resident of the city; the account is otherwise accurate.

 The Reclamation of Lafe Pence or The Killing of Guild's Lake

 "Lafe Pence, the wit of the Colorado delegation in the lower house of Congress, has declined to stand for re-election on the ground that he cannot live in Washington on $5000 a year.’

 “Lafe Pence has planned and already begun to construct a series of ditches for the purpose of sluicing down the steep hills, filling Guild’s Lake and making land where there are only water and steep canyons now.”

 Some notes about a man we knew when we lived in Oregon and the effect he had upon my family, the city of Portland, and an unfortunate house-painter out for a day of fishing.

 When I was a little girl, I lived in Chattanooga, Tennessee with my mother, father, and my brother, Jackson.
 My father was a clerk.
 He got very sick, too sick for us to take care of him and he took the train back to Oregon to die in the home of his parents.
 My mother moved us to Chicago and there married a man named Charles Skemp.
 Mr Skemp is my stepfather.
 He moved us all to Oregon.
 There were plenty of jobs in Oregon.
 He went to work for a man named Lafe Pence.